beos33/noxasense/docs/api.md

 - Uses a single API handler (`api/track.js`)
 - Processes session and pageview data in a single transaction
 - Logs errors and returns HTTP status codes accordingly
+- Handles CORS for all origins
+- Supports both OPTIONS (preflight) and POST requests

 ### Sample Server Code